-- E. Official Wilson Volleyballs: In the state series a Red/White/Blue Wilson I-Cor WTH7700/XRWB volleyball with the NFHS logo.
+E. Official Wilson Volleyballs: In the state series a Red/White/Blue Wilson I-Cor WTH7700/XRWB volleyball with the NFHS

+- logo.
 The host school will choose the ball for regular season match (white is still an option). - F. Team Roster: At least one-half hour before the match a roster of the 15 eligible boys must be submitted to the official scorer.
 After having designated these 15 players, a school will be limited in that tournament match to the use of the 15 boys thus named.
-Rosters may change at each level of state series and each day. - G. Practice: In the Sectional and State Final Tournament matches, the host school shall not make its gymnasium available to the visiting teams for practice sessions prior to day of competition. - H. Host Schools: For regionals and sectionals, only, the gym (and the net system) need to be available and ready 45 minutes prior to the start of the match.
+Rosters may change at each level of state series and each day. - G. Practice: In the Sectional and State Final Tournament matches, the host school shall not make its gymnasium available to the visiting teams for practice sessions prior to day of competition. - H. Host Schools: For regionals and sectionals, only, the gym (and the net system) need to be available and ready 60 minutes prior to the start of the match.
+Teams can take the court no sooner than 45 minutes prior to the scheduled start time of said match. - I. AED: Host schools must have an AED available and on site at all IHSA post season contests.